oxidecomputer/crucible/tools/README.md

         67108864 |@@@@@@@@@@@@@@@@@@@@@@@@@@               647
        134217728 |
 ```

+## test_reconnect.sh
+A stress test of the reconnect code path.
+Start up the "downstairs_daemon" script that will start three downstairs, then
+in a loop kill and restart one at random.
+Then, run in a loop the client "one" test which tries to start the upstairs
+and do one IO, wait for the result, then exit.

 ## test_up.sh
 A simple script that will start three downstairs, then run through some tests in